 - Include everyone and make everyone feel needed.
 Help your child recognize that everybody has something valuable to offer in a group.

 In addition to serving as a role model, it’s important to be intentional about teaching cooperation to your child.
-Every day there are boundless opportunities to point out what cooperation looks like.
-Take advantage of these moments and create others that will help your child understand the importance of working together.
-Here are some fun ways to practice and teach cooperation as a family:
+Every day there are boundless opportunities to point out what cooperation looks like:

-- Plan a family project that includes a task for each family member to complete – even the youngest member of the family.
-Start a vegetable or flower garden, cook a special meal, clean the house, paint the family room or play a game.
-Then talk about how much fun it was to work together.
+- Plan a family project that includes a task for each family member to complete, even the youngest member of the family.
+You can start a vegetable or flower garden, cook a special meal, clean the house, paint the family room or play a game.
+Then talk about how much fun it was to work together and the important role each person played in getting it done.
+Emphasize how everyone’s role was necessary and valuable.

 - Schedule household chores at times when all family members can work together to finish them.
-Praise your child for her attempts to help, and refrain from redoing the chore when she’s finished.
-Help her see the fun of working together to accomplish a goal.
-Talk about how much faster the chores were completed than if mom or dad had to do them by themselves.
-Cooperation with chores allows for more time to have fun as a family.
+Praise your child for their attempts to help, and refrain from redoing the chore when they’re finished — at least not in their presence.
+Help your child see the fun of working together to accomplish a goal.
+Talk about how much faster the chores were completed than if Mom or Dad had to do them by themselves.
+Explain that cooperating on chores allows for more time to have fun as a family.

 - “Catch” your child sharing or helping someone and show your appreciation.
-Encourage the behavior, but refrain from giving material rewards; they are not necessary.
+Encourage the behavior but refrain from giving material rewards; they are not necessary.
 Children should learn the joy of helping others without expecting something in return.
+This ties to our Primrose value of giving without expectation.

 Find a Primrose School Near You